edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/setup.md

 - Ubuntu 20.04.4 LTS or later
 - ONVIF-compliant Camera

-!!!NOTE
+!!! note
     The instructions in this guide were developed and tested using Ubuntu 20.04 LTS and the Tapo C200 Pan/Tilt Wi-Fi Camera, referred to throughout this document as the **Tapo C200 Camera**.
 However, the software may work with other Linux distributions and ONVIF-compliant cameras.
 Refer to our [list of tested cameras for more information](../supplementary-info/ONVIF-protocol.md#tested-onvif-cameras)

 **Other Requirements**